EN185056/ReactJS-Tutorial-TicTacToe/LearningNodes.md

 - `state` = used by components to remember things
 - `useState` = special React function that can be called by a componbent to let it remember things
 - `props` = allows a parent component to pass a state back down to its children that keeps them in sync with each other and their parent
+- `arr.slice()` = method that returns the selected elements in an array as a new array without changing the original array; selects from a given start up to a not inclusive given end

 ## React Requirements